python-ellar/ellar/docs/overview/exception_handling.md

         context_kwargs = {}
         return render_template('405.html', request=ctx.switch_to_request(), **context_kwargs)
 ```
-We have registered a handler for any `HTTPException` with status code `405` and we have chosen to return a template `405.html` as response.
+We have registered a handler for any `HTTP` exception with a `405` status code which we are returning a template `405.html` as a response.

 !!!info
-    Ellar will look for `405.html` in all registered module.
+    Ellar will look for `405.html` in all registered modules.
 So `dogs` folder, create a `templates` folder and add `405.html`.

 The same way can create Handler for `500` error code.